rikulo/rikulo-docs/README.md

 #Rikulo Documentation

+This is the repository for [Rikulo](http://rikulo.org) documentation.

-> Documentation is as important as code.
+Documentation is as important as code.
 It, of course, has bugs, typos, hard-to-read, and more.
-> There are many ways to contribute.
+There are many ways to contribute.
 Please [help us](http://rikulo.org/contribute/) to make it better.

-This document is rendered online at [Documentation](http://docs.rikulo.org/rikulo/latest).
+Notice that this document is rendered online at [Documentation](http://docs.rikulo.org/rikulo/latest).

+> Rikulo is a cross-platform framework for creating amazing Web and native mobile applications in Dart and HTML 5.

 ##Rikulo Flavored Markdown